2ez4wp/EDRAM/README.md

 	cd edram
 	python train_mnist_cluttered.py

-Usually it takes around 60 epoch to train the model.
+Usually it takes around 60 epoch to train the model up to accuracy 1.24% of error.
 After training in the folder you can find

  * a pickle of the best model
  * a pickle of the log